wgsl-tooling-wg/wesl-spec/README.md

 ## Stability

 As a community project,
-we can iterate quickly on experimental WGSL features for projects to use.
+we can iterate quickly on experimental WGSL features.

 Stabilized features will be grouped in periodic releases with backwards compatibilty with the aim of